gecko0307/wallet/README.md

 ## Features

-* Web GUI powered by Chromium Embedded Framework (Electron for Python, yay!)
+* Web GUI powered by Chromium Embedded Framework ("Electron for Python", yay!)
 * Create one or more accounts and track incomes and expenses for them
 * Edit existing entries
 * All entries fall into one of several predefined categories (for example, Food, Accommodation, Salary, Transportation)